 NOTE 1: These values are specific to the device configuration and can be customized when ordering.
-Please refer to the FemtoClock NG Universal Frequency Translator Ordering Product Information guide for more details.
+Please refer to the FemtoClock NG Universal Frequency Translator Ordering Product Information guide or custom datasheet addendum for more details.

 Table 6D.
 Serial Interface Control Register Bit Field Locations and Descriptions